bryanmiller/gsselect/README.md

 available in the UCAC4 catalog.

 ## Installation
-The scripts require a standard pythin distribution that includes numpy, matplotlib, astropy, and aplpy.
-It also currently requires wget and the path to this may need updating.
+The scripts require a standard python distribution that includes numpy, matplotlib, astropy, requests, and [aplpy](http://aplpy.github.io).

 Then install the scripts by downloading and unpacking the zip file or use git, e.g.